gardner-lab/FinchScope/Analysis Pipeline/BATCH/ReadMe.txt

 HELPER FUNCTIONS:

 FS_BatchJob_TemplateMatch
-This function is a modification of FS_TemplateMatch,
+This function is a modification of FS_TemplateMatch, sends an SMS to the user when manual clustering is needed.